-- 85. The Electoral Officer shall, at least 30 days before the date on which the Nomination Meeting is to be held, post a notice of Nomination Meeting in at least one conspicuous place on each reserve. - 86.
-The Electoral Officer shall, at least 30 days before the date on which the Nomination Meeting is to be held, mail a notice of the Nomination Meeting and a voter declaration form to every Elector who does not reside on the reserve in respect of whom the Electoral Officer has been provided with, or has been able to obtain, an address. - 87.
-A notice of a Nomination Meeting shall include: - a. the date, time, duration and location of the Nomination Meeting; - b. the date on which the election will be held and the location of each polling place; - c. the name and phone number of the Electoral Officer; - d. the statement that any voter may vote by mail-in ballot; - e. a description of the manner in which an Elector can nominate a Candidate, or second the nomination of a Candidate; and - f. the statement that, if the Elector wants to receive information from Candidates, the Elector can agree to have his or her address released to the Candidates. - 88.
-The Electoral Officer shall record the names of the Electors to whom a notice of the Nomination Meeting was mailed, the addresses of those Electors, and the date on which the notices were mailed.
+- 102. The electoral officer shall, at least 30 days before the date on which the nomination meeting is to be held, post a notice of nomination meeting in at least one conspicuous place on the reserve. - The electoral officer shall, at least 30 days before the date on which the nomination meeting is to be held, mail a notice of the nomination meeting and a voter declaration form to every elector who does not reside on the reserve in respect of whom the electoral officer has been provided with, or has been able to obtain, an address. - 104.
+A notice of a nomination meeting shall include - a. the date, time, duration and location of the nomination meeting; - b. the date on which the election will be held and the location of each polling place; - c. the name and phone number of the electoral officer: - d. the statement that any voter may vote by mail-in ballot; - e. a description of the manner in which an elector can nominate a candidate, or second the nomination of a candidate; and - f. the statement that, if the elector wants to receive information from candidates, the elector can agree to have his or her address released to the candidates. - The electoral officer shall record the names of the electors to whom a notice of the nomination meeting was mailed, the addresses of those electors, and the date on which the notices were mailed.